minorsolis/ec2InstanceBackup/README.md

 4. AWS API Credentials

 ## Notes
 - This application was created using Laravel 5.1.
-If you want to extende it please go to (https://laravel.com/docs/5.1) for more info.
+If you want to extend it please go to (https://laravel.com/docs/5.1) for more info.
 - The ec2InstanceBackup/general/httpd folder is something that you can delete.
 It's there only if you want to setup this in multiple AWS instances with autoscaling groups.